Why is my shrub mud

 3. 3

-If the soil remains consistently wet, consider installing a French drain or other subsurface drainage system to divert excess water away from the plant.
+For chronic drainage issues, you may need to install a French drain, dry well, or other subsurface drainage system to redirect excess water away from the plant's roots.

 Frequently Asked Questions